Lee Williamson: Blackburn Rovers

 Williamson signed for Championship side Blackburn Rovers in an 18-month deal on 8 February 2013.
 He made his debut away at Arsenal in the fifth round of the FA Cup, playing the whole match in gloves alongside Jason Lowe as his new team produced a surprise 1–0 win, courtesy of a late Colin Kazim-Richards goal.
 On 14 September 2013, Williamson was red-carded in the East Lancashire derby against Burnley after fouling striker Danny Ings in a last man situation during injury time with the scores level at 1–1.
 This was well received by the fans of Blackburn Rovers as an admirable and selfless piece of good play for the sake of the team, preventing the first local derby defeat for 35 years (11 attempts).
 Williamson was roundly applauded for stopping Danny Ings being clean through.

 Burton Albion

 On 25 July 2016 Williamson signed for Burton Albion on a one-year deal.
 He was released at the end of the 2016–17 season.

 International career

 On 23 May 2008, Williamson was included in a 28-man squad to play for Jamaica.
 He was again called up in 2015 by Winfried Schäfer, to feature as part of Jamaica's first 2018 FIFA World Cup qualifying squad.
 He made his international debut on 8 September 2015, playing the full 90 minutes for Jamaica as they beat Nicaragua 4–3 on aggregate to advance to the Fourth CONCACAF Round of qualifying.

+Coaching career

+In May 2023, Williamson joined Northern Premier League Premier Division club Ilkeston Town as a first-team coach.
+Williamson is now an academy coach at Burton Albion on the Professional Player to Coach Scheme, a joint programme from The PFA, the Premier League and the EFL designed to increase the number of Black, South Asian and mixed heritage players who transition into full-time coaching roles in the professional game.